 PSU | CORSAIR RMX Series™ RM650x 80 Plus Gold Fully Modular ATX Power Supply |

 These are components I had access to, so they're just here as a reference, not recommendations.
-With that said, this build has been performing great and recently hit 30 days of persistent uptime without a hitch.
-As far as a average bit for a NAS and couple apps and dev boxes go this works very well.
+With that said, this build has been performing great and recently hit a year of persistent uptime without a hitch.

 Component | Specification |